HACKSSENTIAL RULES ~ CHAPTER II

 Morality Score: The [x, y] position on the 5x5 grid of the chosen Path.

-Morality Index: A simplified measure, calculated as the total steps away from the starting point:
+Morality Index or MI: A simplified measure, calculated as the total steps away from the starting point at [2,2] as follows:

-This index affects how quickly a character levels up (see Level-up).
+How quickly a character levels up (see IV.4).

 Players are free to choose the PC’s faith and the Patron they worship.
 However, channeling spellcasters must follow a Patron whose Path matches their own.
 A misaligned Morality prevents them from casting.